junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 It is a container for your application that holds all your project's state: users' persisted data, asset storage (images or video) and your application bundle.

 A satellite lives on its own -- and only _you_ can administrate it, because you _own_ it, exactly like an NFT.

-In the future it will be enhanced with further capabilities and we might launch other extended canisters such as "Rocket" or "Space station".

-We also plan to open the platform to third party developers allowing them to provide and sell their own templates.

 ---